r-neuschulz/BlockStuff/README.md

 This module is designed to work out-of-the-box and will be regularly (2x/month) updated.
 Additional updates as needed.

+# How to run.
+- Download the realease .zip
+- Install using Magisk Module Installer
+- User Brave Browser (as chrome and edge will circumvent /etc/hosts)
+- (Optional) Disable Chrome

 # Credits

 - [@topjohnwu](https://github.com/topjohnwu) for Magisk.